Swiss Consumer Credit Act (FLCC) Explained Simply, 2026

 The reporting obligation requires lenders to report all loans granted to the Central Office for Credit Information (ZEK).
 This reporting obligation makes it possible to monitor consumers’ credit activities and obligations.

-6. Mandatory credit check by the lender (Art.
+6. Mandatory solvency check (Art.
 27a)

 Lenders must carry out a comprehensive assessment of the applicant’s solvency before granting a loan.
 The check ensures that consumers can meet the financial obligations of a loan without falling into a debt trap.
 The assessment includes a review of income, existing debts, and other financial obligations.